White-Tiger-Cyber/googleClient/README.md

    - Add `short_mime_types` toggle in config to optionally strip the `application/` or `application/vnd.google-apps.` prefix for better readability.
    - When disabled, display full MIME type.
    - Widen or dynamically size the column so more of the type is visible without truncation.

+6. **`info` command prettify JSON output**
+   - Format the JSON response from the `info` command so it is human-readable and nicely formatted, instead of showing a raw Python dict dump.